Setting up your environment for Amazon RDS Custom for Oracle - Amazon Relational Database Service

 Database instance in incompatible-network.
 SSM Agent connection not available.
 Amazon RDS can't connect to the dependent Amazon services.

-To avoid incompatible-network errors, make sure that VPC components involved in communication between your RDS Custom DB instance and Amazon Web Services satisfy the following requirements:
+To avoid incompatible-network errors, make sure that VPC components involved in communication between your RDS Custom DB instance and Amazon Web Services services satisfy the following requirements:

 • The VPC allows incoming responses to requests originating from your RDS Custom DB instance.